Arakkal kingdom: Location

-Ali Rajas and Arakkal Beevis
+Monarchs

 Late Ruler Sultana Aysha Arakkal Beevi.

 The Arakkal family followed a matrilineal system of descent: the eldest member of the family, whether male or female, became its head and ruler.
-While male rulers were called Adi Rajas, female rulers were known as Arakkal Beevis.
+While male rulers were called Ali Rajas, female rulers were known as Arakkal Beevis.

 Hameed Hussain Koyamma Ali Raja, became the new head of the Arakkal royal family on 2nd Dec 2021.

 Reigning Arakkal rajas and Arakkal beevis

 The list of rulers of Arakkal: